Matrices and arrays

-The Julia programming language provides a wide range of possibilities for creating and editing matrices.
-In this example some of them will be considered.
+The Julia programming language provides extensive capabilities for creating and editing matrices.
+In this example, some of them will be considered.

-To create a matrix consisting of several rows, divide the matrix elements by semicolon:
+To create a matrix consisting of several rows, separate the elements of the matrix with a semicolon:

 a = [1 3 5; 2 4 6; 7 8 10]

-Julia allows you to process all values in a matrix with a single arithmetic operator or function by specifying a dot in front of it, which means that the operator is applied element by element:
+Julia allows you to process all the values in a matrix using a single arithmetic operator or function by specifying a dot in front of it, which means applying the operator element-by-element.:

 a .+ 10